As you know, any Raspberry Pi installation starts with a default username (pi) and the same password (raspberry).

 should do the trick.

-More details here about USB devices management on Raspberry Pi.
+More details here about USB device management on Raspberry Pi.

 Create a new user

-- Log in with the “pi” user on first boot (automatic).
+• Log in with the default user (automatic).

-- As soon as you are ready, create a new user in command line.
+• Create a new user in the command line.

-I find this the easier method when you have nothing on the default session.
+I find this the easier method when you have nothing important on the default session.

 The other methods might be more useful if you have many files or a configured program you want to keep.
-But at the beginning, creating a new user seems perfect.
+But in the beginning, creating a new user seems perfect.

 If you are interested in this, I already have a topic on the subject here.

-It explains in details all the steps listed above.
+It explains in detail all the steps listed above.

 You can also join an active directory domain with your Raspberry Pi and log in with the domain users.